-The British Columbia Securities Commission (BCSC) encourages the public to file complaints and submit tips.
+The British Columbia Securities Commission (BCSC) encourages the public to report fraud or misconduct.
 Information we receive from the public helps us protect investors from investment fraud and other misconduct.

 If you know of a suspicious investment, individual, or company operating in B.C., contact the BCSC immediately.

-How to File a Complaint or Tip with the BCSC
+How to File a Complaint with the BCSC:

 B.C. residents can contact us in the following ways: